 As mentioned above, it is essential to detect threats before they happen so that casualties are minimized.
 To better address and mitigate riots and stampedes, a similar, integrated use of facial recognition and video analytics can be used to further improve safety of the game.

 How do the devices and machines identify riots and stampedes before they happen?
-The video analytics technology work through the use of real-time detection.
+The video analytics technology works through the use of real-time detection.
 In this step, the machine visualizes and is able to detect events in real time through data analysis and deep learning for event recognition.
-To solve real data collection issue for deep learning, the idea is to let the system learn with simulation.
+To solve real data collection issue for deep learning, the idea is to let the system learn through simulation.
 In this case, the machine learns by analysing the inputs of simulation data.
 Then, it undergoes training through a framework to learn a classification model to recognize anomaly events of riots in early stages, on top of using crowd detection.
 Lastly, the accuracy provided by the machine is thoroughly checked for validation.

 With this deep learning system, the machine is able to make proper judgement and decisions.
 It can be used in a computer vision system that can be implemented at the entry point or area of spectators.
 A facial recognition system can be deployed to identify each and everyone of the spectators at the stadium.
 Additionally, spectators with a record of misconduct - with previous cases of offence - can be placed on notice or ‘high alert’ to be monitored more closely.